-5.3.6 Think Award
+7.3.6 Think Award

 This judged award is given to the team that best reflects the "journey" the team took as they experienced the engineering design process during the build season.
-The engineering notebook is the key reference for judges to help identify the most deserving team.
-The Team's engineering notebook should focus on the design and build stage of the team's robot.
-Journal entries of interest to judges for this award will include those describing the steps, brainstorms, designs, re-designs, successes, and those 'interesting moments' when things weren't going as planned.
-A team is not be a candidate for this award if they have not completed the section of the engineering notebook describing the team's experience.
+The engineering section of the notebook is the key reference for judges to help identify the most deserving team.
+The team's engineering notebook should focus on the design and build stage of the team's robot.
+Journal entries of interest to judges for this award will include those describing the underlying science and mathematics of the robot design and game strategies, the designs, re-designs, successes, and those 'interesting moments' when things weren't going as planned.
+A team is not a candidate for this award if they have not completed the Engineering Section of the Engineering Notebook.

-Guidelines for the Think Award
+Guidelines for the Think Award:

-- ♦ Team must submit an engineering notebook - Engineering notebook must demonstrate that the team has a clear understanding of the engineering design process, with pictures or drawings and details documenting all stages of robot design - Engineering notebook must be organized and follow the formatting guidelines provided by FIRST - Collaboration and co-ownership are dominant themes in the engineering notebook or in the judges interview
+- Team demonstrates respect and Gracious Professionalism to all - Team must submit an engineering notebook with an Engineering Section Team notebook must be clearly identified with the Team # and Team Name - Engineering notebook must demonstrate that the team has a clear understanding of the engineering design process, with pictures or drawings and details documenting all stages of robot design - Engineering notebook must be organized and follow the formatting guidelines provided by FIRST and include a Summary Page - Teams must tab/flag 6 to 8 pages of the Engineering Section to support entries on the summary page. - It is acceptable to include designs/ideas that are adapted from an outside source, providing that this is noted and credit is cited to the original source - Supporting drawings and diagrams must be included in the correct chronological order, not in a separate section.